runa91/FRCNN_git/README.md

     ```

 ### Network Structure
-The following two images show the structure of the trainng and test network.
+The following two images show the structure of the training and test network.
 Purple denotes network input which consists of ground truth boxes (height, width, x-position and y-position), orientation of these boxes and the image itself.
 All loss terms which are in the end summed up and jointly minimized are colored orange.
 Layers in between input and loss are either colored blue or green.
 Blue indicates, that a layer is not changed with respect to the original version of the code, green highlights changes.

 We use the same loss terms as for original Faster R-CNN, but in addition we introduce two loss terms for the orientation.
 One for the orientation estimated within the RPN part of the network and one for the estimation within the R-CNN part.
 For both orientation estimates we implement an L2 loss function.
 0.2 is found to be a good weight for each of the rotation loss terms.
 We predict the
 rotation α of a box as the angle that this box is rotated with respect to an x-, y- axis aligned